Advice and support

 Advice and support for students

-The School of Business and Economics and FAU offer a range of advisory services for prospective students and current students at all stages of their degree programs, from the start of their studies to when they are planning their careers.
+The School of Business, Economics and Society and FAU offer a range of advisory services for prospective students and current students at all stages of their degree programs, from the start of their studies to when they are planning their careers.

 There are specialist advisors for specific topics who can provide detailed information and make sure you get the support you need.